ivostoykov/localAI/documentation.md

 [OpenAI Documentation](https://platform.openai.com/docs/guides/function-calling?api-mode=responses) provide description of definition structure.
 Whenever a prompt is sent to LLM those definitions will be included.

+#### External Helper Project

+For those seeking ideas on implementing the functions, I've created a small project available [here](https://github.com/ivostoykov/llmTools).
+It can be used "as is" or modified to suit specific needs.
+For any suggestions, issues, or assistance related to this project, please use the project's own [issue tracking system](https://github.com/ivostoykov/llmTools/issues).

 ## User Commands